 We host this site on its own Linux server infrastructure to ensure performance, security and usability for you, our visitors and friends.

 All Images are copyright protected, unless otherwise stated.
 Get in touch if you need information about anything.

 If you’d like a server of your own, then sign up at Digital Ocean using the link below.
 We will both get credit (read savings) if you do.
 Win win.

-Marlon spent his working life as a software developer, always aware that something was amiss in the system.
+Marlon spent his working life as a software developer, always aware of anomalies in the system.
 Unhappy with the grind, working to live, paying tax and getting nothing back but crime and broken things in the world, he set out with his wife, life-mate and best friend Alexia, to find something better.
-For years they have worked at building up relationships and learning skills to become subsistent.
-Having spent time in the Karoo gave them the motivation and knowledge to build a tiny farm and homestead in Tulbagh, which to this day operates almost 100% off-grid.
-Nowadays times are tougher, but there’s more time for life, more freedom and even better times ahead.
+For years, they have worked at building up relationships and learning skills to become subsistent.
+Time spent in the Karoo gave them the motivation and knowledge to build a tiny farm and homestead in Tulbagh.
+To this day, operating almost 100% off-grid.
+Even though the Tulbagh homestead is now sold, it continues to be something special to someone.
+Now, they are building, pioneering and creating a homestead, home and farm in the wilderness of the Klein Karoo.
+Things are tougher, but there’s more time for life, more freedom and even better times ahead.

 Marlon spent the last 15 years as a hobbyist photographer, but needed a break from this for several personal reasons.
-The only creative work he now dabbles in, is Simple-Earth.org’s content, random nature photography (using budget equipment) and a bit of video using his DJI Osmo Pocket.
-He is also an avid drone pilot, trying to get delightful images of the karoo, nearby forests and mountains and promotes safe and responsible drone flying hoping to protect this misunderstood and critical sport and hobby.
+Creative work is now focussed on Simple-Earth.org’s video and written content.
+There will always be random nature photography (using budget equipment), some hobby cartography and a bit of electronics.
+Marlon is also an avid drone pilot, trying to get delightful images of the karoo, nearby forests and mountains.
+He promotes safe and responsible drone flying, hoping to protect this misunderstood and critical sport and hobby.